PatInshuti/PatInshuti.github.io/README.md

-# Project 2 - Sad and Happy - Let's talk
+# Project 2 - Alternative storyLine Generator - GoT edition

 ### Abstract
 How to generate alternative fiction endings with gpt-2